Good Standing Defined

 2. Has paid any outstanding fees or fines, and

-3. Is in compliance with the CC&Rs, rules, or architectural guidelines.
+3. Complies with the CC&Rs, rules, or architectural guidelines.

 Suspension.
 Members of common interest developments in California who are not in "good standing" may have certain membership privileges suspended, but, as of January 1, 2020, voting privileges may not be suspended for any reason.